chen3feng/blade-build/doc/en/build_rules/gen_rule.md

   - generating library
   When the header file list is given accurately, after the first stage is generated, other targets can be built without waiting the whole target is built.
 - export\_incs: list, indicates the include path for generated header files, similar to `cc_library.export_incs`, but NOTE its relative to the target dir.
+- cleans: list, specify the additional paths to be deleted when the `clean` command is executed, which can be files or directories, relative to the `$OUT_DIR`.
+  The files in `outs` will always be deleted during `clean`.
+But if some additional files or directories are generated, including them in `cleans` can ensure that they can be deleted during clean.
 - heavy: bool, indicates this a "heavy" target, that is, it will consume a lot of CPU or memory, making it impossible to parallel with other tasks or too much.
   Turning on this option will reduce build performance, but will help reduce build failures caused by insufficient resources.